SimonRafferty/Arduino-Claude-Bridge/README.md

 # Arduino Claude Bridge

 A web-based development environment that connects Claude AI with Arduino CLI for seamless embedded development.
-Perfect for rapid prototyping with ESP32, Teensy, and SAMD21 boards.
+Perfect for 'Vibe' coding Arduino, ESP & Teensy microcontrollers.

+This uses the Arduino Command Line Interface, however it expects the regular Arduino IDE to be installed too.
+It uses it to load the profiles for boards you have installed & to grab the preferred folders for the sketchbook & library files.

 ## Features